bbolli/plagg/README.md

     replacements into one tag.
 This requires changes to your OPML file.
   - Handle ETag and Last-Modified HTTP headers of scraped HTML pages myself, eliminating the need for `httpcache.py`.
+* Version 1.12, 2012-02-06
+  - Add the -f option to suppress entry footers
+  - Use the tumblr.com entry id as file name if present

 5. TODO
 -------